toptal/chewy/README.md

   .query.not(range: {population: {gt: 1_000_000}})
 ```

-See (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)[https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html] and (https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-dsl)[https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-dsl] for more details.
+See https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html and https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-dsl for more details.

 An important part of requests manipulation is merging.
 There are 4 methods to perform it: `merge`, `and`, `or`, `not`.
-See (Chewy::Search::QueryProxy)[lib/chewy/search/query_proxy.rb] for details.
+See [Chewy::Search::QueryProxy](lib/chewy/search/query_proxy.rb) for details.
 Also, `only` and `except` methods help to remove unneeded parts of the request.

-Every other request part is covered by a bunch of additional methods, see `Chewy::Search::Request` for details:
+Every other request part is covered by a bunch of additional methods, see [Chewy::Search::Request](lib/chewy/search/request.rb) for details:

 ```ruby
 PlaceIndex.limit(10).offset(30).order(:name, {population: {order: :desc}})